Dental Bonding

 Dental Bonding in Palos Heights, IL

-Dental bonding involves gently preparing the tooth by lightly etching the surface and applying a bonding agent.
-Once set, a tooth-colored resin is applied, shaped to the desired look, and then cured.
-The resin is trimmed, smoothed, and polished to blend naturally with your surrounding teeth.
+Dental bonding is a versatile treatment that involves lightly preparing the tooth by etching the surface and applying a bonding agent, followed by placing a tooth-colored resin that is carefully shaped to achieve the desired appearance and then hardened with a curing light.
+Once set, the material is trimmed, smoothed, and polished to blend seamlessly with surrounding teeth, making it an effective option for repairing chips, closing small gaps, reshaping teeth, or even serving as an alternative to traditional fillings in certain cases.

 Dental bonding services available at Palos Heights Dental in Palos Heights, IL